andreaskuster/black-parrot-branch-predictor/README.md

 - [Detailed evaluation](./testbench_bp_always_taken/README.md)
 - [BlackParrot Integration](https://github.com/andreaskuster/black-parrot/blob/uw_ee477_pparrot_wi20_branch_predictor_02_always_taken/bp_fe/src/v/bp_fe_bp.v#L33)

+### Dynamic Branch Predictors
+Dynamic branch predictors not only rely no the branch type, but also incorporate information about branch outcome at runtime.

+Furthermore, the branch predictors we will see in this section can be generalised to consist of a branch history table (saturating counters representing the likelyhood of taking/not taking the branch, with an update mechanism) and a hash function determining which counter to use.

 ### Bimodal
+The bimodal branch predictor is a dynamic branch predictor and uses the lowest `bht_indx_width_p` bits as the hash function.

 ![](./testbench_bp_bimodal/bp_bimodal.png)

+__Predictions per Cycle__: The critical path is most likely the lookup/update of the saturating counter, which should be reasonable fast for small branch history table sizes.

+__Area__: Since the computational part of the module is rather small, we expect the area to grow almost linear with the size of the branch history table.

+__Power__: Since the computational part of the module is rather small, we expect the power to scale almost linear with the size of the branch history table.

 More detailed evaluations and the integration into black-parrot can be found:
 [Detailed evaluation](./testbench_bp_bimodal/README.md)